-FACT: Most employers don’t care what kind of certificate you get, a few might care if it is online versus in classroom and very very few care if it is a name brand certificate like CELTA or Trinity or similar.
+FACT: Most employers don’t care what kind of certificate you get, very few might care if it is online versus in classroom and rarely ask, and very very few care if it is a name brand certificate like CELTA or Trinity or similar.
 Most employers in most countries are not even aware of the heated debates on TEFL forums, nor are they tuned into brand names.

 FACT: We all know that the future of education includes online or distance education as a way to control costs and ensure consistent quality.
 One of the best examples is that Mexico provides secondary education to over one million students through its telesecudaria program.
 These programs have recently expanded to Costa Rica, Honduras, Guatemala, Panama and El Salvador.
 And there are now similar pilot programs in the USA in California, Colorado, Pennsylvania, Oregon and Florida.
 Distance education will one day likely be more common than the standard brick and mortar schools we all grew up with.

 Here’s how to best understand the arguments and make your own decision about whether an online TEFL course is worth it for you.